Certification Program

 Michael W. Hall, DC, FIACN

 Fellow of the International Academy of Chiropractic Neurology.
 Dr. Hall is a world-recognized educator who has spent more than three decades translating complex clinical neuroscience into protocols a practicing DC can run on Monday morning.
-He authored and delivers the full Neurology 201–224 series that earns the CCN certificate.

 Faculty profile: View Hall faculty bio & full course catalog →